ugexe/Raku-Text--Levenshtein--Damerau/README.md

 - _OPTIONAL 3rd argument_ int (max distance; only return results with $int distance or less).
 0 = unlimited.
 Default = 0.

 Returns: int that represents the edit distance between the two argument.
-Stops calculations and returns -1 if max distance is set and reached.
+Stops calculations and returns Nil if max distance is set and reached.

 Calculates the edit distance between a source and target string.